 Prerequisite(s): ARCC 3502 and third-year standing in B.A.S.; OR third-year status in B.Eng.
 (Architectural Conservation and Sustainability).
-Lectures three hours a week.

 ARCH 4201 [0.5 credit] History of Modern Housing

 Study of housing as a function of social organization, demographics, market demand and public policy.
 Topics include the evolution of housing form, the role of the state, and the participation of architects in the housing marketplace in the 19th and 20th century.
 (Theory/History Elective).